rushvora/enhanced-diplomacy-banners-civ7/README.md

 ## Compatibility

-The mod was made for 1.0.1 Patch 3.

-I have still not fully modularized this mod, so it will have conflicts with any mods that are modifying the **panel-diplo-ribbon.js** and **model-diplo-ribbon.js**.
+The mod is compatible with Patch 1.1.0.
+It is fully modularized, so it should not have any conflicts with other mods.

 ## Future Plans